22-25 November (Romantso)

 Emmanuel Barrouyer, Boston Elements/Jeremy Lucido, Chraja, Johann D’Nale, PavlosDrivas, Alexandros Emmanoulidis, Anna Goula-Vardinogiannis, Anton Johnson, George Kanis, Luca Federici, Menelas, Stiofan O’Ceallaigh, Alexino Piravlos, Nikos Stamatopoulos, ΠΛΑΝΕΤΑΝΤΖΟΥΡΛΑ

 At the exhibition we will be exhibiting the Holy Shoud of St. Nicolas of Kareola: come and worship this modern relic of queerstianity.
 During the opening night special guest performer Luca Federici will perform his interactional piece “Marks”

-On Saturday the 24thof November people came for a religious experience that will brought them to their knees.
+On Saturday the 24th of November people came for a religious experience that brought them to their knees.
 The event included talks, video-performances and lots of queer prayers.

 Everyone’s favourite show, the love child of Menelas and Joy Kolaitis, returns for a third year where poetry and song meet drag.
 Our priestess for this spiritual voyage is the adored Anna Goula and she will guide us through the spirits of the night.
 Performers: Melita Scabeau, Vanessa Cardui, Smaragda and Imiterasu with Rico M.D.
 Special appearance: Holly Grace.